MLB BASEBALL CARDS LUIS ROSADO ROOKIE

 After retiring from baseball, Rosado returned to his hometown of Rio Piedras, Puerto Rico.
 Tragically, he passed away at the young age of just 46 in 1998.
 The cause of death was never publicized.
 Rosado’s passing went relatively under the radar among baseball fans and the broader public.
 Interest in his early career and rookie card started gaining steam in collector circles in subsequent years.

-Read also: HOW TO SHIP BASEBALL CARDS SOLD ON EBAY
+Read also: BEST PLACES TO SELL BASEBALL CARDS NEAR ME

 There are a few key factors that contributed to Luis Rosado’s 1973 Topps rookie card developing into a sought-after commodity by baseball card investors decades after his playing days ended: